English Literature Summer School

 • make sure you have all the required supporting documents listed below;

-• ensure you are familiar with the terms and conditions of enrolment on the summer school, especially those relating to payment of fees and cancellations (see "Payment", above); and
+• ensure you are familiar with the terms and conditions of enrolment on the summer school, especially those relating to payment of fees and cancellations (see 'payment', above); and

 Application deadline

-Subject to the availability of places, late applications may be accepted until 1 June 2023.
+Subject to the availability of places, late applications may be accepted until 15 May 2025.

 After you have submitted your application